 In this section, we briefly review the holographic setup of EMDA model.
 For the details, please refer to Refs.\cite{Donos:2014uba,Fu:2022qtz}.
-The EMDA action we considered is \cite{Donos:2014uba,Fu:2022qtz}
+The EMDA action we consider is \cite{Donos:2014uba,Fu:2022qtz}

-where we have fixed the $AdS$ radius $L=1$. $\psi$ is the dilaton field coupled with the Maxwell field $F\equiv dA$ and the axion field $\chi$. $\gamma$ is the coupling parameter.
-Depending on this coupling parameter, the system exhibits appealing landscapes of holographic QPT as illustrated in Refs.\cite{Donos:2014uba,Fu:2022qtz}.
+where we have fixed the $AdS$ radius $L=1$. $\psi$ is the dilaton field coupled with the Maxwell field $F\equiv dA$ and the axion field $\chi$ and $\gamma$ is the coupling parameter.
+The system exhibits attractive QPT landscapes depending on this coupling parameter, as described in Refs. \cite{Donos:2014uba,Fu:2022qtz}.
 We are interested in the novel QPT, which changes from a normal metallic phase to a novel metallic one when $\gamma$ in the region of $\gamma>3$.
-Without loss of generality, we set $\gamma=9/2$ through this paper.
+Without loss of generality, we set $\gamma=9/2$ throughout this paper.

 To solve this holographic system \eqref{EMDA-Action}, we assume the following ansatz

 where $p(z)=1+z+z^2-\mu^2 z^3/4$, $\hat{k}$ is the charge of the axion field, which depicts the strength of momentum dissipation, and $\mu$ is interpreted as the chemical potential.
 In our model \eqref{EMDA-Action}, the conformal dimension of the dilaton field is $\Delta=2$.